Producer responsibility for packaging

 • It includes packaging materials divided into fractions, main components, part, components, weight.
 Have an overview of what must be reported in the following FAQ.

-As a collective scheme, ERP helps with these tasks, keep you updated on legislation, do’s and don’ts, deadlines, practics and in addition financing of collectiona and organising/financing of recycling.
+As a collective scheme, ERP helps with these tasks, keep you updated on legislation, do’s and don’ts, deadlines, practices and in addition financing of collection and organising/financing of recycling.

-You can still register your company after 31.8.24.
+You can still register your company.
 It is a legal requirement to be compliant and you avoid the risk of fines.

-If a DANISH Manufacturer buys and uses generic packaging in its shipments to its customers, then it is the packaging manufacturer/wholesaler who bears the manufacturer’s responsibility, IF THE PRODUCER HAS PURCHASED THE PACKAGING FROM A DANISH MANUFACTURER/WHOLESALER.
+If a DANISH Producer buys and uses generic packaging in its shipments to its customers, bought from a Danish packaging manufacturer/wholesaler, then it is the packaging manufacturer/wholesaler who bears the manufacturer’s responsibility.

 In short: Producers established abroad without a Danish legal entity (CVR number) only have producer responsibility when performing distance selling.

-Distance selling is sales directly to end users, both professional end users (e.g. industrial companies, hotels, distributors, retailers) and private consumers (typically via online sales).
+Distance selling is sales directly to end users, both professional end users (e.g. industrial companies, hotels) and private consumers (typically via online sales).

 Foreign distance sellers from EU/EEA countries must also have an authorized representative in Denmark – a service that ERP Denmark offers.

-A distinction is made between total quantity in kg. over/below 8 tons/year:
+A distinction is made between total volumes in kg. over/below 8 tons/year:

 Material/Fraction Household vol. in kg Comm.
 Packaging in kg